mcassaniti/msdha/README.md

 The node change detection hook takes 3 arguments:

   1. The action:

     * `init`: The initial state of the mentioned node when this backend started
     * `PUT`: An add or update for a node
     * `DELETE`: The node has been removed
   1. The node name
   1. The node state (empty for DELETE)

+The node change detection hook is run on every node change, but only one invocation of the node change detection hook is run at a time.
+If a node rapidly changes state (such as during start-up), the node change detection hook will be run for each state change.

 To assist with processing, the file `/run/msdha/is_master` will exist if this backend is the current master node.